 PSATAs part of the College Board College and Career Pathway, AISD administers PSAT each fall to all ninth, tenth, and eleventh grade students.
 All current ninth, tenth, and eleventh grade students will participate in PSAT.
 Test date October 11, 2017.

 The Preliminary SAT/National Merit Scholarship Qualifying Test (PSAT/NMSQT), cosponsored by the College Board and the National Merit Scholarship Corporation, is an important first step towards college.
 Test results and their accompanying analysis are valuable tools that can help prepare students for the SAT® and education opportunities beyond high school.

 Each year, more than 3.5 million high school juniors, sophomores, and younger students take the PSAT/NMSQT to:

-Allen High School offers approximately over 24 Advanced Placement (AP) courses.
+Allen High School offers approximately over 28 Advanced Placement (AP) courses.
 The Advanced Placement Program is directed by the College Board to allow students to take college-level course work while still in high school.
 The College Board develops the scope and sequence of AP courses and provides training for teachers.
 The examination for each course is a national standard that is used by colleges to grant college credits to those students that make a high enough score.
 Most colleges and universities consider students that take AP courses to be better prepared for the rigor of college courses.
 Over 65% of AISD secondary students participate in one or more advanced course.